 Identification of Treg markers.
-Based on the data obtained from the label-free quantitative analysis of the 7 cell sample preparations, statistical analysis was performed to classify proteins specifically up- or down-regulated in Treg compared to Tconv cells.
+Because we specifically purified primary Treg cells based on their Foxp3 expression, our data set is not biased by the presence of CD25+ Tconv cells.
+For the same reasons, our population of Tconv cells is free of CD25- Treg cells that can be present in previous similar analysis.
+This allowed us tto identify proteins specifically up- or down-regulated in Treg compared to Tconv cells and generate an updated list of Treg cell markers.

 A two-sided paired t-test was performed on the 7 biological replicates and proteins presenting a Benjamini-Hochberg adjusted p-value under or equal to 0.05 and a minimum 2-fold change between Treg and Tconv were considered significantly different between the two cell populations.
-According to these criteria, we identified a total of 168 differentially expressed proteins, including 117 proteins more abundant in the Treg and 51 proteins less abundant in Treg compared to Tconv (Fig. 2A).
-Most of these markers exhibited a consistent expression pattern over biological replicates, as shown from the heat map of the LFQ intensity measured in the different cellular samples (Fig. 2B).
+According to these criteria, we identified a total of 168 differentially expressed proteins, including 117 proteins more abundant in the Treg and 51 proteins less abundant in Treg compared to Tconv (Fig. 2A). .
 The most differentially regulated proteins between Treg and Tconv are presented in the Figure 2B.
 Most of the “historical” markers commonly utilised to characterize Treg cells are found amongst the 40 most up-regulated proteins in Treg cells compared to Tconv cells (log2-transformed ratio between Treg and Tconv of 2 to 6) (Fig. 2C).
 These included firstly FOXP3, the master transcription factor regulating Treg phenotype and function [Fontenot, 2003 #58]; The interleukin-2 receptor subunit alpha (IL2RA/CD25) is commonly used as a specific surface marker for detection and purification of naive Treg cells [Sakaguchi, 1995 #10;Dieckmann, 2001 #13].
 We also identify the zinc finger proteins Helios (IKZF2) [Thornton, 2010 #52] and Eos (IKZF4) [Pan, 2009 #16]; the tumor necrosis factor superfamily receptors Tnfrsf4/OX40 [Vu, 2007 #17] and Tnfrsf18/GITR [McHugh, 2002 #10]; and cell surface proteins such as Neuropilin1 (NRP1) [Sarris, 2008 #18], P2X purinoceptor 7 (P2RX7) [Hubert, 2010 #19], the Folate receptor 4 (Folr4/JUNO), and the ecto-5'-nucleotidase (NT5E/CD73) [Deaglio, 2007 #15].

 Fig3A illustrates schematically the proteins showing expression changes in CD4+Foxp3+ Treg compared to CD4+Foxp3- Tconv, as characterized in the present study, and their broad functional classification based on GO annotation.
 We could detect many cell surface membrane proteins up-regulated in Treg, the most induced ones being the classical markers quoted above (CD25; P2X7; OX40; JUNO; GITR; CD73).
 In addition to those, integrin beta-1 (CD29) was also found to be strongly up-regulated, as well as a panel of cell surface molecules with smaller, but significant expression ratios including SLAF1/CD150, FAS/CD95, CD2, CD44 and CD48.
 Regarding nuclear proteins, in addition to the transcription factors Foxp3, Helios and Eos, we also detected the DNA-binding factors IRF4, the NF-kappa-B subunits REL and NFKB2/p52 as over-expressed in Treg.
 Conversely, the transcription factors SATB1, TCF7, LEF1 and Ikaros were found down-regulated.
 Other intracellular molecules involved in various functions such as cytoskeleton organization, metabolic processes, cell cycle control or apoptotic processes were also found as differentially expressed in the two cellular subsets of CD4+ T cells.
 Markedly, only a few proteins involved in TCR signaling showed expression changes, including the actin-uncapping protein Rlptr (up-regulated in Treg), and also the TCR signaling molecules ITK and Themis (both down-regulated in Treg).
 Besides the molecules already described in the literature to be involved in Treg commitment or function, our study identified new proteins with a marked different expression level in Treg compared to Tconv, and which function was not characterized in these cells.
 Some examples of such uncharacterized markers illustrated respectively in Fig3B and 3C.